-Column 1 Column 2 Column 3 Policy Column 4 Policy Column 6 Policy 6.2.1(4) Column 7 Policy 6.2.1(4)

-6.2.1(1) 6.2.1(2) • ' ' ' • • ' ' '

-Part of the river/ stream The location of recorders Minimum Core Flow required Flow below First s - Second

-where flows in columns 3, Flow Allocation for which first allocate on which second stepdown

-in columns 4, 5 6 & 7 5, 6 & 7 are measured (litres/second) (litres/second) supplementary stepdown (litres/s second) stepdown allocation

-apply allocation allocation allocation takes (litres/second)

-(litres/second) takes effect effect

-(litres/second) (litres/second)

-Kopuaranga River from At Palmers Bridge 270 125 600 270 0 250 0

-the headwaters to the 250 300 70

-confluence with the

-Ruamahanga River

-Waipoua River from the At Mikimiki Bridge 250 90 1000 300

-headwaters to the

-confluence with the

-Ruamahanga River

-Ruamahanga River from At Wardells Bridge 2400 800 5000 2700

-the headwaters to the

-confluence with the

-Waiohine River

-stepdown allocations for the Waipoua River and the Ruamahanga River from the headwaters to the confluence with the Waiohine River will be decided at the time resource consent applications are made.
+Column 1 Column 2 Policy 6.2.1(1) Column 4 Policy 6.2.1(2) Policy 6.2.1(3) Column 6 Policy 6.2.1(4) Column 7 Policy 6.2.1(4) Part of the river/ stream within which allocations in columns 4, 5 6 & 7 apply where flows in columns 3, Core Allocation (litres/second) Flow required for supplementary allocation (litres/second) which first allocation Flow below which second stepdown allocation takes effect (litres/second) Second stepdown allocation (litres/second) Kopuaranga River from the headwaters to the confluence with the Ruamahanga River At Palmers Bridge 270 250 125 600 270 300 0 70 250 0 Waipoua River from the headwaters to the confluence with the Ruamahanga River At Mikimiki Bridge 250 90 1000 300 Ruamahanga River from the headwaters to the confluence with the Waiohine River At Wardells Bridge 2400 800 5000 2700 stepdown allocations for the Waipoua River and the Ruamahanga River from the headwaters to the confluence with the Waiohine River will be decided at the time resource consent applications are made.
 Guidance on stepdown allocation for different water uses is given in the internal technical publications prepared for each watercourse.